David Bawden

-"The Conciliar Church ... retained the external properties of the Catholic Church, but changed its doctrine, sacraments, and purpose."

-According to Bawden, all popes elected since the death of Pope Pius XII in 1958 were not legitimate Catholic popes, but rather leaders of this new Conciliar Church.
-In 1990 he was elected pope by a group of six laypeople, including himself and his parents.
+David Allen Bawden (September 22, 1959 – August 2, 2022), who took the name Pope Michael, was an American conclavist claimant to the papacy.
+Bawden believed that the Catholic Church had apostatized from the Catholic faith after the Second Vatican Council and that there had been no legitimate popes elected since the death of Pope Pius XII in 1958.
+In 1990, he was elected pope by a group of six laypeople, including himself and his parents.
 In 2011, he was ordained a priest and consecrated a bishop by an Independent Catholic bishop.